Gold mining in Brazil: Brazil's modern illicit gold mining industry

 When this rural-rural migration took place, the land that the migrants were allotted was often infertile.
-Once they found that the land they were allowed to farm on was not yielding consistently, they saw the need to make use of the entirety of their allotment thus leading to the deforestation of the required riparian buffers.
-However, even after having made use of the entire plot, they did not realize any substantial produce this series of eventsthat has led many to resort to illegal mining.
+Once they found that the land they were allowed to farm on was not yielding consistently, they saw the need to make use of the entirety of their allotment, thus leading to the deforestation of the required riparian buffers.
+However, even after having made use of the entire plot, they did not realize any substantial production.
+It is this series of events that has led many to resort to illegal mining.

-Gold mining is explicitly illegal in the Amazon according to official federal mandates, howeverHoweverrsists due to the lack of government oversight described earlier.
-One maneuver that gold prospectors have been employing is to pay local village leaders to “‘guide’” them through the local forests.
+Gold mining is explicitly illegal in the Amazon according to official federal mandates, however, it persists due to the lack of government oversight described earlier.
+Another big part of why the government isn't able to enforce policies on the artisanal mines however is because they cannot find the, since a lot of them are located in remote areas in the jungle.
+One maneuver that gold prospectors have been employing is to pay local village leaders to 'guide' them through the local forests.
 Because the government does a poor job of patrolling the forest, the local chiefs are the informal gatekeepers and can essentially control who has permission to mine.
 This dynamic is a newer emergence, however.
 After the initial Amazonian development boom took place in the 1970s, many of the indigenous Amazonian tribes took action against the exploitation of the forest.
 These efforts largely took place in the 80s and achieved marked success.
 Among the victories that local people enjoyed was a greater emphasis on the conservation of the forest itself and the limitation of mining.
 Many developers took little issue with the limitation of mining practices because, at the time, the price of gold did not render it worth the hassle.
 In the early 21st century, the price increased greatly, thus making the risk worth the potential reward.
-Not dodoes mining, in general, contribute to deforestation, but the crude methods used in ‘wildcat mining’, specifically, poison the ground and surrounding water supplies.
+Not only does mining, in general, contribute to deforestation, but the crude methods used in 'wildcat mining', specifically, poison the ground and surrounding water supplies.

 However, while the market for gold in the Amazon is technically an illicit act, those who mine in the Amazon are simply meeting a real global demand.
 The global demand for gold rose in 2019 to 2,351 tonnes following increases from, among others, China and India.
 Additionally, gold accumulation by official sectors rose 75% in 2018.